srImathE satakOpAya nama:

 a rich girl of high status who is talking against all their responses, and not getting up from the bed, even though she is the center-piece of all these gOpikAs.

 She still does not say anything, so they say:

 nArAyaNan mUrthy kEsavanaip pAdavum nI kEttE kidaththiyO

-as we are singing praises (pAdavum) about nArayanan (perumAn who without showing himself is helping us and saving us),
+even after our singing praises (pAdavum) about nArayanan (perumAn who without showing himself is helping us and saving us),

 who is born here due to his simplicity (mUrthy),

-who being visible to us here in AyppAdi who is getting rid of enemies (anything in us that prevents us from doing kainkaryam to him) [kEsavanai],
+who being visible to us here in AyppAdi, who is getting rid of enemies (anything in us that prevents us from doing kainkaryam to him) [kEsavanai],

 and listening to (kEttE) all the greatness of perumAn, you are enjoying our songs (like patting in the lap when enjoying some songs), by lying down in bed (kidaththiyO)?